mntmn/interim/README.md

 Contact / FAQ / Get Involved
 ----------------------------

-The official IRC channel for development and usage questions is #interim-os on freenode.
+The official IRC channel for development and usage questions is #interim on irc.libera.chat.

 If you find bugs, please file an issue in the [Github issue tracker](https://github.com/mntmn/interim/issues).